-All students will be required to purchase car IDs (\$3.00) in the Practical Nursing office for their automobiles.
+All students will be required to display YCST car IDs in their automobiles.
+If lost, replacement cost is \$5.00.
 Automobiles without car IDs could be towed from the YCST parking lot.

 All students are requested to park their automobiles in the South Queen Street parking lot and enter the building through the Practical Nursing Education door #54 entrance toward the north end of the building.